zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/introduction/introduction.md

 ## About this Workshop

 Oracle GoldenGate, the industry-leading data replication and integration software, is now available as a fully-managed, cloud native service on Oracle Cloud Infrastructure.
-If you're an existing Oracle GoldenGate customer with an on premise installation or Marketplace image, then use this set of labs to help guide you through the steps to move data from Oracle GoldenGate to OCI GoldenGate.
+If you're an existing Oracle GoldenGate customer with an on premise installation or Marketplace image, then use this set of labs to help you move data from Oracle GoldenGate to OCI GoldenGate.

 Estimated Lab Time: 20 minutes